 The fragmented and limited mandates of the US commissions contrast drastically to the more comprehensive and consolidated mandates found among the EMBs in the other countries.
-Elections Canada, for example, is responsible for a wide range of related functions: regist voters, parties, constituency associations and third parties who engage in election advertising; the location of polling stations; enforc elect lawsregulations; educati voters; and monitoring and reporting on party and candidate contributions and election spending.
-The positions of Commissioner of Canada Elections and Broadcasting Arbitrator, but both individuals are appointed by the .
-Ten independent boundary commissions, one for each province, are responsible for the redistribution of seats in the House of Commons after each decennial censusthse commissions supported by EC.
-In summary, Election Canada’s formal mandate is broadly inclusive of all elect functions and this allows integrat and coordinat within the framework of a single organization.
+Elections Canada, for example, is responsible for a wide range of related functions: registering voters, parties, constituency associations and third parties who engage in election advertising; managing the location of polling stations; enforcing electoral laws and regulations; educating voters; and monitoring and reporting on party and candidate contributions and election spending.
+The positions of Commissioner of Canada Elections and Broadcasting Arbitrator are separate, but both individuals are appointed by the Chief Electoral Officer.
+Ten independent boundary commissions, one for each province, are responsible for the redistribution of seats in the House of Commons after each decennial census, but the work of these commissions is supported by Elections Canada.
+In summary, Elections Canada’s formal mandate is broadly inclusive of all electoral functions, and this allows activities to be integrated and coordinated within the framework of a single organization.

-New Zealand once relied upon three separate agencies to manage different aspects of elections, but in 2010 it combined all the functions in a three-person commission. government briefing document justifying the change pointed out that three separate agencies led to disjointed decision-making on electoral matters, involved unnecessary overlap of roles and duplication of administrative costs, and limited the opportunity for anticipatory planning, especially with respect to the use of technology in future elections.
-A consolidation of functions would provide for “more consistent oversight and decision-making across electoral policy and operations” and provide for a “high level of service to the public, candidates and political parties” (New Zealand 2009 4).
+New Zealand once relied upon three separate agencies to manage different aspects of elections, but in 2010, it combined all of the functions into a three-person commission.
+A government briefing document justifying the change pointed out that three separate agencies led to disjointed decision-making on electoral matters, involved an unnecessary overlap of roles and duplication of administrative costs, and limited the opportunity for anticipatory planning, especially with respect to the use of information technology (IT) in future elections.
+A consolidation of functions would provide for “more consistent oversight and decision-making across electoral policy and operations” and provide for a “high level of service to the public, candidates and political parties” (New Zealand 2009b, 4).

-Australia and India also entrust all the most important functions to their three-person commissions.
-In 2000, when the UK adopted independent commission model, it recognized the opportunities integrat and coordinat functions that had previously been the overall responsibility of the Home Affairs department, but that department had to rely on several other departments to implement laws.
-At first the UK Electoral Commission became the organizational “home” for the existing independent boundary commissions, but following devolution three of these institutions became the responsibility of the devolved legislatures.
+Australia and India also entrust all of the most important electoral functions to their three-person commissions.
+In 2000, when the UK adopted the independent commission model, it recognized the opportunities to integrate and coordinate functions that had previously been the overall responsibility of the Home Affairs department, but that department had to rely on several other departments to implement electoral laws.
+At first, the UK Electoral Commission became the organizational “home” for the existing independent boundary commissions, but following devolution, three of these institutions became the responsibility of the devolved legislatures.

-In summary, the trend identified in our cases has been toward integration rather than .
-Elections are complex events to manage and grouping all functions the decision-making and administrative framework of a single organization is seen as the best way to avoid unnecessary overlap and duplication, improve coordination and avoid possible gaps and breakdowns in planning and elections.
-The increasing reliance on in delivering electoral services means that different functions (such as registration and polling systems) can be more easily integrated. several agencies involved the risk that effectiveness of electoral service ne body with an expert perspective on all electoral functions may be better equipped to provide advice to governments and legislatures.
+In summary, the trend identified in our cases has been toward integration rather than fragmentation..
+There are a number of reasons for this.
+Elections are complex events to manage, and grouping all electoral functions into the decision-making and administrative framework of a single organization is seen as the best way to avoid unnecessary overlap and duplication, improve coordination and avoid possible gaps and breakdowns in planning and conducting elections.
+The increasing reliance on IT in delivering electoral services means that different functions (such as registration and polling systems) can be more easily integrated.
+Having several agencies involved runs the risk of reducing that the effectiveness of delivering electoral services, but one body with an expert perspective on all electoral functions may be better equipped to provide advice to governments and legislatures.